 Mr. McKinnon joined our board in March 2006.
 Between 1995 and 2007 he held the position of Chief Executive Officer for TSX listed Promis Systems and Certicom.
-Mr. McKinnon is currently a board member of TSX and Nasdaq listed SMART Technologies Inc. and 1 privately held software company.
+Mr. McKinnon is currently Chairman of the board at privately owned Prinova Corp.
 He holds an Honours BA from McMaster University and attended the INSEAD Advanced Management Program.